Elena Quiroga

-Elena Quiroga de Abarca (Santander, October 26, 1921 – Corunna, October 3, 1995) was a Spanish writer.
+Elena Quiroga de Abarca (26 October 1921 – 3 October 1995) was a Spanish writer.

 Elena Quiroga was renowned for her narrative prose work.
 She was considered one of the most prominent women of her time, mostly because she was preoccupied by injustice, and explored the themes of childhood and adolescence.
-She was the second woman to enter the Real Academia Española (Royal Academy of the Spanish Language) from 1944 to 1983.
+In 1983, she became the second woman to enter the Real Academia Española (Royal Academy of the Spanish Language).

 Biography

-Born into a wealthy family, Elena Quiroga lived with her father in Villoria (Galicia), and was a happy child and teenager.
+Born into a wealthy family in Santander (then part of Old Castile, now in the autonomous Cantabria), Elena Quiroga lived with her father in Viloira, Galicia, and was a happy child and teenager.
 During her time, it was quite uncommon for women to get access to education.
 However, Elena Quiroga was given a high level of academic training.
 For that reason, ever since she was a child, she could develop her inner literary sensitivity.
 We can see that in her first novel that she published when she was 20, La Soledad Sonora (1949), in which she narrates the story of a woman from her adolescence until the end of her life.
 Even though she did not go to University, Quiroga attended free classes, and worked for many years, 4 to 5 hours a day on her books and texts.

-After she married Dalmiro de Válgoma in 1950, they moved to Madrid where she had the opportunity to enter a group of writers.
+After she married Dalmiro de la Válgoma in 1950, they moved to Madrid where she had the opportunity to enter a group of writers.
 They are known for having reinvented the contemporary Spanish novel of the 20th century.

-On August 31, she was hospitalized in La Coruña because of a serious injury, where she died of a brain disease at the age of 73.
+On 31 August 1995, she was hospitalized in A Coruña because of a serious hip injury; she died there of a brain disease at the age of 73.